Area kids of all ages celebrate "Mud Day" in Bristol, Wis.

 BRISTOL — Already doused in mud from head-to-toe, Brody Jonas, 7, grabbed more handfuls of mud and rubbed it over his entire face before piling even more on top of his head.

-The Mud Day event has been an annual event at Pringle Nature for a number of years, with a hiatus caused by the COVID-19 pandemic.
+Mud Day has been an annual event at the nature center for a number of years, with a hiatus called during the COVID-19 pandemic.

-Lauren Jonas, Brody's mother, said it was the first time they came to Mud Day, but they live nearby and frequent other programming options.
+Lauren Jonas, Brody’s mother, said it was the first time they came to Mud Day, but they live nearby and frequent other nature center programming options.

 People are also reading…

-Jonas said she didn't expect Brody to be so into the mud, but he and his friends were gleefully dousing themselves in the mud before running around trying to give all the other kids hugs.
+Jonas said she didn’t expect Brody to be so into the mud, but he and his friends were gleefully dousing themselves in it before running around trying to give all the other kids hugs.

 “He’s just becoming a big goofball,” she said.
 “I’m happy with this outcome.
 That’s what this is about, right?”

-Maggie Herrin, who lives near Kenosha, came with her son and daughter, who each found aspects of the mud and non-mud activities to enjoy.
+Maggie Herrin, who lives near Kenosha, came with her son and daughter, who each found activities to enjoy, both muddy and not-so-muddy.

 “Who would’ve thought all it took was some mud and a hose,” she said.

-"It's summer, it's hot, let's go celebrate Mud Day," Herrin said.
-"I figure, nine times out of 10 you're trying to keep them from rolling in the mud and getting dirty—let's embrace it."
+“It’s summer and it’s hot, Ket’s go celebrate Mud Day,” Herrin said.
+“I figure, nine times out of 10 you’re trying to keep them from rolling in the mud and getting dirty.
+Let’s embrace it.”

 Pringle Nature Center Naturalist Elizabeth Alvey said the event is a hit because it allows kids to let loose and get dirty, two things they often are asked not to do.